 Shoulder/Arm tip: If you still experience pain or discomfort in your arm or shoulder(s) — especially if your dominant arm — consider an arm support

-Tip if you work at a laptop: consider buying an external monitor -or- a laptop stand and external keyboard and mouse to achieve both proper monitor and keyboard heights.
+If you work at a laptop consider buying an external monitor -or- a laptop stand and external keyboard and mouse to achieve proper monitor height and proper keyboard height.
 If neither is possible, use the keyboard height as the reference point (making sure it’s at elbow height in typing position) for achieving the best ergonomics possible

-Many standing desk converts go into the endeavor thinking they’ll be using the desk full-time, chair-free, only to have their dream squashed by the same pain and fatigue they experienced sitting.
+Many standing desk converts go into the endeavor thinking they’ll be using the desk full-time, chair-free, only to be discouraged by the same pain and fatigue they experienced sitting.
 The fact is that standing can be just as harmful to you as sitting, if held for long periods of time without the proper chair or stool and without movement in the body.
 So the right chair is the necessary companion to a standing desk, allowing you to work standing up without pain and fatigue, for longer periods of time.

 Look for a chair that meets the following criteria: